ray-project/deltacat/deltacat/docs/table/README.md

 Number of deltas that can be appended to the table before a compaction job will be triggered to merge them into a single delta with `RECORDS_PER_COMPACTED_FILE` records per file.

 **DEFAULT_COMPACTION_HASH_BUCKET_COUNT (default: 8)**
 Number of hash buckets to use during compaction to distribute records across multiple workers.
 Higher values enable better parallelism for large datasets but may create more files for small datasets.
-Set to 1 to guarantee a single compacted file per partition.
+Set to 1 to produce a minimal number of compacted file per partition while still honoring the `RECORDS_PER_COMPACTED_FILE` target.

 **SCHEMA_EVOLUTION_MODE (default: AUTO)**
 Controls how schema changes are handled when writing to a table (see [DeltaCAT Schemas](../schema/README.md)).